Sa3d-Ka/Spotify-Downloader/README.md

 ## Description

-Spotify-Downloader is a web application that allows users to download tracks from Spotify playlists as MP3 files.
-Users can log in with their Spotify account or paste a public playlist URL.
-The app fetches playlist tracks and provides easy download options.
+Spotify-Downloader is a web application that enables users to download tracks from Spotify playlists as MP3 files.
+You can log in with your Spotify account to access your playlists, or paste a public playlist URL.
+The app fetches playlist tracks and provides easy download options, including real-time progress updates.

 **Key Features:**
 - Login with Spotify or paste playlist URL